mxjxn/such-lssvm/README.md

 - Improved events for tracking NFTs swapped in or out
 - A new `VeryFastRouter` which allows for handling all swap types (i.e. ERC721<>ETH, ERC721<>ERC20, ERC1155<>ETH, ERC1155<>ERC20), as well as an efficient method for handling **partial fills** when buying/selling multiple items from the same pool.

-## Miniapp
+## Miniapp (mxjxn)

-This repository includes a **Farcaster miniapp** (`apps/miniapp/`) that provides a user-friendly interface for interacting with NFT liquidity pools built on the LSSVM protocol.
+This repository includes a **Farcaster miniapp** (`apps/miniapp/`) built by mxjxn that provides a user-friendly interface for interacting with NFT liquidity pools built on the LSSVM protocol.

 ### Features